oceanprotocol-archive/OEPs/8/README.md

 ## Invokable service attributes

-In addition to the base attributes, the following Attributes are defined for invokeable services only (with type: "invoke")
+In addition to the base attributes, the following Attributes are defined for invokable services only (with type: "invoke")

 Invokable services are defined in greater detail in OEP6.